 Unlike Descartes, Fabre’s machine analogies allow him to shift to another model of intelligence, one that includes both animal and machine.
 If animals and machines share behaviors, then they share an essential psychological affinity.
-A “stupid” insect might well be a “smart” machine.
-We wouldn’t call a machine that can do what an insect can do “stupid.”
-We might in fact be elated to build a machine with behaviors as complex as a spider.
-Therefore, insects should be evaluated along a different axis than the intelligence/instinct axis.
-On that axis, insects lose every time.
-The force of Fabre’s comparative psychology is to help us to understand the mind of organism that is radically other.
+A “stupid” arthropod might well be a “smart” machine.
+We wouldn’t call a machine that can do what a spider can do “stupid.”
+We might in fact be elated to build a machine with behaviors so complex.
+Therefore, we should evaluate them along a different axis than the intelligence/instinct axis.
+On that axis, the invertebrates lose every time.
+The force of Fabre’s comparative psychology is to help us to understand the mind of organisms that are radically other.
 He calls them stupid, but this is not to devalue them.
 He needs to make them “stupid” before we can see their minds.

 Mind in Nature

 But it is precisely this lack of belief in evolution that allows him to dream up a model of mind that takes mind beyond the brain, but without either being a Cartesian dualist or a Monist.
 He imagines mind as an emergent phenomenon—something that arises out of, or emerges from, simpler processes, but which is not reducible to those processes.
 It takes something from outside our minds to recognize the phenomena beneath the pattern, or that there is a pattern at all.
-Fabre’s insect psychology—unrestrained by the evolutionary model—might have been a preliminary attempt to get at the question of intelligence and even consciousness from outside the brain, using what is most alien to us: the behaviors of insects.
+Fabre—unrestrained by the evolutionary model—attempted to get at the question of intelligence and even consciousness from outside the brain, using what is most alien to us: the psychology of invertebrates.

 August Forel’s Myrmecological Theory of Mind